 Our preliminary audit scoping has identified 2 significant components and 0 non-significant components.
+We considered whether any changes to this scoping was required and concluded that it remained appropriate.

 Scoping by entity and scope definitions

 Full scope: locations where a full audit is performed to the materiality levels assigned by the Group audit team for purposes of the consolidated audit.
 Procedures performed at full scope locations support an interoffice conclusion on the reporting package.
 These may not be sufficient to issue a stand-alone audit opinion on the local statutory financial statements because of the materiality used and any additional procedures required to comply with local laws and regulations.
 This scope is relevant to the PCC and CC as single entities.